Rotherham United F.C.: History

 At the first attempt, Rotherham returned to the Championship, defeating Shrewsbury in the 2018 play-off final.
 Rotherham were relegated from the Championship the following season on the penultimate game of the campaign.
 In the 2019–20 season, Rotherham were promoted through points per game in 2nd place behind Coventry City.
 They were relegated back to League One at the end of the 2020–21 season as they suffered an 88th-minute equaliser against Cardiff City, which sent them down at Derby County's expense.
 In the 2021–22 season, the Millers were promoted back to the Championship as runners-up, defeating Gillingham 2–0 on the final day of the season.
 The club also won the 2021–22 EFL Trophy at Wembley Stadium after defeating Sutton United 4–2 after extra time.
 Early in the 2022–23 season, manager Paul Warne departed for Derby County, being replaced by Exeter City boss Matt Taylor.
 At the end of the 2023–24 season, Rotherham were relegated back to League One.
+They suffered a second relegation in three years in the 2025–26 season, returning to the fourth tier for the first time in thirteen years.

 Kit and sponsorship

 Since 2015, the naming rights to the stadium are currently owned by local multimillion-pound company AESSEAL.

-The club's principal sponsor is IPM Group and Asura which features on all the playing kits.
-The training wear has a separate sponsorship with Guardian Electrical appearing on all training and leisure wear.
-All kit is made by long-term sponsor Puma which has worked with the club for over 10 years.
+Since 2026, the kits have been supplied by Hummel International.